Roberto Carballés Baena

 Roberto Carballés Baena (/es/; (Note: In isolation, Baena is pronounced /es/.) born 23 March 1993) is a Spanish professional tennis player.
 He achieved a career-high ATP singles ranking of world No. 49 on 10 April 2023 and a career-high doubles ranking of world No. 127 on 2 March 2020.
-He is currently the No. 5 Spanish player.

 Carballés Baena's preferred surface is clay, on which he has won two ATP titles and 11 Challenger titles in singles, and one ATP title in doubles.

 Career

 2014–2015: First ATP win

 In a first-round contest between two qualifiers, Carballés Baena recorded his first ATP World Tour win at the 2014 Casablanca Open when he defeated David Goffin of Belgium in straight sets.
 He followed this up with a tightly fought win over João Sousa in the second round.
 He faced lucky loser Andrey Kuznetsov in the quarterfinals and won in straight sets.
 His run was stopped in the semifinals by eventual champion Guillermo García-López, again in a close three-set match.